lrsjng/h5ai/README.md

 A modern HTTP web server index for Apache httpd, lighttpd, nginx and Cherokee.
 For bug reports and feature requests please use [issues][github-issues].

-There was a [security flaw][cve] in versions 0.22.0 - 0.24.1 that was fixed in 0.25.0.
-If you are still using one of these versions you are advised to upgrade.

-## Install

-Do **not** install any files from the `src` folder, they need to be preprocessed to work correctly!
+**Do not install any files from the `src` folder, they need to be preprocessed to work correctly!**

 Find a preprocessed package and detailed install instructions on the [project page][web].

-In short you have to take the following two steps:

-* place folder `_h5ai` in the document root folder of the web server
-* append `/_h5ai/public/index.php` to the end of the default index-file list

 ## Build